NCCUCS-PLSM/NCCU-BFT-for-Go-Ethereum/README.md

 # NCCU BFT Consensus for Go Ethereum (geth)
+NCCU BFT Consensus for Go Ethereum is developed by the Blockchain group of Dept. of Computer Science at the National Chengchi University, Taiwan.

 # Background
 This project, initiated in August 2016, aims to develop a variant of geth with Byzantine Fault Tolerance (BFT) consensus for use in a private deployment of Ethereum.
 In the beginning, we followed the consensus approach of [Hydrachain](https://github.com/HydraChain/hydrachain) to develop our consensus protocol.
 A salient feature of Hydrachain consensus protocol is that a block can be committed immediately by a node participating in the consensus once the node intercepts a quorum for the block.
 This can be viewed as an optimization attempting to minimize the latency of a block.

 However, as we had finished the implementation we soon realized that such an optimized commitment might be premature and leads to a fork.
 Both safety and liveness of consensus will be endangered, though we had submitted only [an issue of liveness](https://github.com/HydraChain/hydrachain/issues/83).
-Therefore, we changed our protocol by adding a phase that prevents premature commitment .The newly added phase is invoked after a node intercepts a quorum.
-The resulting protocol is then similar to the well known PBFT by Castro-Liskov, as this newly added phase serves the same purpose as the Commit phase in PBFT.
+Therefore, we changed our protocol by adding a phase that prevents premature commitment.
+The newly added phase is invoked after a node intercepts a quorum.
+The resulting protocol is then similar to the well known PBFT by Castro-Liskov (1999), as this newly added phase serves the same purpose as the Commit phase in PBFT.

 Note that HydraChain is inspired by [Tendermint](https://tendermint.com/), a PBFT-like consensus protocol.
 Indeed, one can deem HydraChain as a simplification of Tendermint.
 Hence, the demand to add one more phase to HydryChain inevitably steers our focus to Tendermint.
 Indeed, our revised implementation still keeps the proof-of-lock-change or PoLC mechanism that was first proposed in Tendermint and inherited in Hydrachain to gain further efficiency in the consensus process during round change.

-Right after we finished the implementation of the revised protocol, geth released a new version with a pluggable framework of consensus engine.
-As that was also part of the original goal of this project, we adapted our implementation to a large degree to fit into the new consensus engine of geth and resulted in this version of NCCU BFT consensus for geth.
+Finally, right after we finished the implementation of the revised protocol, geth released a new version, 1.6.0, with a pluggable framework of consensus engine.
+As such an framework is also part of the original goal of this project, we adapted our implementation to a large degree to fit into the new consensus engine of geth and completed the current version of NCCU BFT consensus for geth.

 # Build from source
 Building geth requires both a Go (version 1.7 or later) and a C compiler.
 Once the dependencies are installed, run